IRSAAtUMn/RWorkshop18/docs/07-rmark.md

 ![xkcd:927 Standards](images/standards.png){title="Fortunately, the charging one has been solved now that we&#39;ve all standardized on mini-USB.
 Or is it micro-USB?
 Shit."}

-Markdown is way too simple to replace HTML or LaTeX, but it gets the job done, even if the result isn't as pretty as one might like.
+Markdown is way too simple to replace HTML or LaTeX, but it usually gets the job done, even if the result isn't as pretty as one might like.

 ## R Markdown